AllahRakha1234/sign_language_detection/README.md

 ## How to Run

+ - The training part is done by running the notebook named sign_language_detection.ipynb in the kaggle.It will generate the model.
  - You Can run the Application by simply openning hand_detector module then press f5.
  - You can also open hand_detector using python IDLE then from run window choose run module

 ## Important Notes